AxeBearDev/php-magic/readme.md

 ## Basic Usage

-At its simplest when you include `@property` tags in your class documentation, the `MapDocBlock` trait will add a getter and setter for the property.
+At its simplest when you include `@property` tags in your class documentation, the `MagicProperties` trait will add a getter and setter for the property.

+If there the class includes a protected or private property of the same name, it will be used as the backing storage for the property.
+If there is not property with the name, the values will be stored in an `unboundProperties` array defined in the trait.

+In either case, you can use the `getRawValue` method to get the raw value of the property, bypassing any transformations that may be applied.
+(See the section on transforming values for more information.)

 ```php
 /**